microsoft/WindowsProtocolTestSuites/README.md

 ## Roadmap

-The test suites will be updated according to Windows' release and your interest.
+The test suites will be updated according to Windows' release and your interests.
-If one protocol is updated to a newer version, and it is also a high-interest procotol, the test suite will be aligned and updated.
+If one protocol is updated to a newer version, and it is also a highly interested protocol, the test suite will be aligned and updated.
-If a new protocol is released and it's high-interest, the specific test suite will be developed.
+If a new protocol is released and it's highly interested, the specific test suite will be developed.

 The following test suites will be released in version 1.0.